richiehx/MERN-shop/README.md

 This project is created by following the [MERN Stack From Scratch | eCommerce Platform](https://www.traversymedia.com/mern-stack-from-scratch) Udemy course.
 It is a full-featured shopping cart with PayPal & credit/debit payments.

+The Deployed Website can be found here: https://proshopr.onrender.com/

 <!-- toc -->

 - [Features](#features)